pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2022-01-20" />

-**Issue:** When using the [Hummingbird](https://wordpress.org/plugins/hummingbird-performance/) plugin on a locked site, the user may encounter a 400-level response.
+**Issue:** When using the [Hummingbird](https://wordpress.org/plugins/hummingbird-performance/) plugin on a locked site, the user may encounter an HTTP 400-level (client error) response.

-**Solution:** Flush the Hummingbird cache.
+**Solution:** To resolve this issue flush the Hummingbird cache.
+Note that flushing the cache purges the cache storage, which might affect other processes that use the same storage.
 ___

 ## InfiniteWP